Olufemi-Olarewaju/Project-3_Group-7/README.md

 - Which type of institution had the most outbreaks over the time period?
 - Can we identify any trends in outbreaks by season?
 - Can we identify trends in outbreaks over the entire time period?
-- Which institutions have the longest and shortest average outbreak duration?

 ## Data Collection